schnurjs/schnur-web/docs/introduction.md

 # Introduction

-Schnur (German for: string) is a powerful library that allows you to develop customized parsers for your own situations.
+Schnur (which means 'string' in German) is a powerful library for building your own stateful parsers.

+generate structured results with minimal effort.